Author

 Sue’s German heritage makes her a prime target for another hot spot restaurant in Kenosha.
 The House of Gerhard opened in 1964 by Gerhard Dillner when he came to Wisconsin from Germany to pursue his dream of becoming a chef.
 Happily, the restaurant is still run by their daughter and her family.

-We can say with complete confidence that if you don’t enjoy your visit to the House of Gerhard it’s on you.
+We can say with complete confidence that if you don’t enjoy your visit to the House of Gerhard, it’s on you.
 From the moment you walk in until you walk out, you feel like you’re being welcomed into someone’s warm and gracious home.
-They are happy to see you and their single desire is to be sure you are pleased with everything put before you.
+They are happy to see you, and their single desire is to be sure you are pleased with everything put before you.

 Cocktails at the House of Gerhard Kenosha Wisconsin

-The House of Gerhard definitely falls into the category of a Supper Club.
+The House of Gerhard falls into the category of a Supper Club.
 The white tablecloth service lets you know that you’re in for something special, while at the same time inviting you to relax and take your time.
-You’ll start with their housemade German rolls, muffins, relish salad, liver pate and garlic toasts.
-Move on to your choice of homemade soup or dinner salad and choice of potato with your meal (spoiler: Sue had to try the red cabbage, it was better than her Grandma’s!).
-The full bar includes lots of German beer choices, wine and cocktails.
+You’ll start with their housemade German rolls, muffins, relish salad, liver pate, and garlic toasts.
+Move on to your choice of homemade soup or dinner salad and a choice of potato with your meal (spoiler: Sue had to try the red cabbage, it was better than her Grandma’s!).
+The full bar includes lots of German beer choices, wine, and cocktails.
 This is another spot for a tasty Old Fashioned and delicious food in Kenosha.

 Relish course at the House of Gerhard Kenosha